Whole Earth Forecaster Home

 Murder rates are shown for the four corners and middle of the United States (Washington, California, New Jersey, Georgia, Nebraska) and for the United States as a whole.
 High murder rates correlate negatively with BT so BT has been inverted in the chart above for easy viewing.

 This demonstrates that trends in murder rates are fairly consistent regardless of geographic location.
 Since murder trends share the same trends regardless of location, it must be because all the areas share some same economic, weather or atmospheric cause which the Berg Timer can forecast.
 I believe it is a combination of economics and weather.
 When BT is low, murder rates are high.
 As shown on the weather and economics pages, low BT correlates with a weak economy and above normal temperatures, both proven to correlate positively as catalysts for emotional behavior and crime.
+The five major peaks of BT coincide with crime peaks.
 Note how BT has "quieted down" since 1999, and so has crime.

 Assaults With Weapons

-You can see in the chart how the high assault days cluster around the strong BT days.
-Assaults are least likely two days after The Berg Timer is "7" strength or higher.
+High assault days cluster around the strong BT days.
+Assaults are least likely two days after the Berg Timer is "7" strength or higher.

-Below are the assault-with-weapon totals on the days before and after BT = "7" for 2003.
+Below is the BT profile for assault-with-weapon totals on the days before and after BT > "7" for 2003.
 Up to 71% more incidents occurred during the seven days prior to day "2".
 Up to 47% more incidents occurred during the two days following day "2".

 Traffic Accident Police Calls in Seattle, 2014